VR-25/acc/README.md

 # off_mid (om) #
 # Whether to turn off charging after rebooting or restarting accd, if capacity is within resume_capacity and pause_capacity (default: true).

+# force_off (fo) #
+# Repeatedly call "flip_sw off" after disabling charging, until enable_charging is called.
+# This is needed when the set charging switch is stubbornly reset by the system.
+# The value (integer == enabled, null == disabled) dictates the number of seconds to wait between "flip_sw off" calls.
+While decimals are supported, anything less than 1 is overkill.
+Probably the optimal value is somewhere between 2 and 5.

 #/DC#
 ```